chrisleekr/binance-trading-bot/README.md

 [![Build](https://github.com/chrisleekr/binance-trading-bot/workflows/main/badge.svg)](https://github.com/chrisleekr/binance-trading-bot/actions?query=workflow%3Amain) [![CodeCov](https://codecov.io/gh/chrisleekr/binance-trading-bot/branch/master/graph/badge.svg)](https://codecov.io/gh/chrisleekr/binance-trading-bot) [![MIT License](https://img.shields.io/github/license/chrisleekr/binance-trading-bot)](https://github.com/chrisleekr/binance-trading-bot/blob/master/LICENSE)

 This is a test project.
-I am just testing my code.
-You won't make a big money with this bot.
+I am just testing my code. **You won't make a money with this bot.**

 **Use it at your own risk!
 I have no responsibility for any loss or hardship incurred directly or indirectly by using this code.**